zephyrproject-rtos/trusted-firmware-m/docs/getting_started/tfm_integration_guide.rst

 More information about the STM32L5xx platform can be found in:
 `STM32L5 series product page <https://www.st.com/content/st_com/en/products/microcontrollers-microprocessors/stm32-32-bit-arm-cortex-mcus/stm32-ultra-low-power-mcus/stm32l5-series.html>`__

+More information about the nRF5340 PDK platform can be found in:
+`nRF5340 PDK product page <https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF5340-PDK>`__

+More information about the nRF9160 DK platform can be found in:
+`nRF9160 DK product page <https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF9160-DK>`__

 Generic drivers and startup/scatter files
 =========================================